dollarshaveclub/ImageButter/README.md

 	$ [sudo] gem install cocoapods
 	$ pod setup

-To use WebPObjc in your project add the following 'Podfile' to your project
+To use ImageButter in your project add the following 'Podfile' to your project

 	source 'https://github.com/CocoaPods/Specs.git'
 	platform :ios, '9.0'